Russian Ambassador And Diplomat Deaths: Assassinations Over Trump Dossier? [Opinion]

 When considering the following Russian ambassador deaths, as well as those of other Russian officials, it’s important to also keep in mind the roughly parallel timeline related to the Russian Donald Trump dossier scandal.
 According to Business Insider, on September 23 intelligence agencies in the United States began an investigation into links between Donald Trump’s campaign and Russia.

 By October 30, 2016, Senator Harry Reid was demanding the FBI look into “explosive information” regarding Trump/Russia links.
-The following day – October 31 – Mother Jones news published a report indicating that a former British agent named Christopher Steele had produced evidence through his own “network” of contacts that Russia had highly compromising information about Donald Trump with which they could easily blackmail him.
+The following day – October 31 – Mother Jones published a report indicating that a former British agent named Christopher Steele had produced evidence through his own “network” of contacts that Russia had highly compromising information about Donald Trump with which they could easily blackmail him.

 The actual Trump dossier regarding these allegations reached Senator John McCain after the election on November 18, with McCain delivering a copy he had obtained to FBI Director James Comey.
 But by this point, it’s possible that Russian agents were already in motion and attempting to plug any leaks.